Get up to $590

 increase from a starting point

-of up to R12, to achieve total minimum insulation value of
+of R-12 or less, to achieve total minimum insulation

 increase from a starting point